First Self Portrait, 2011

 This year, 2025, her work has recently been part of the exhibition Kili’ich Chuuyo’ob | Bordado Maya Ritual by the Great Museum of The Mayan World, In Mérida Yucatán, México.
 It is the second museum in the Mayan Region that has shown her hybrid work, a blend between documentary and poetic, layered work.

-Her project SÍIHIL, the most important work of her career, has been shown in 4 countries: Spain, Chile, México and the United States.
+Her project SÍIHIL, the most important project of her career, has been shown in four countries: Spain, Chile, México and the United States.

 Her photographic work has been made part of private collections in México, Chile, Spain, the United States and Canada.

-She currently works as a Teaching Artist, Photojournalist and Bilingual Organizer for different organizations in Cleveland and México.
+She currently works as an Artist, Teaching Artist, Freelance Photographer and Bilingual Organizer for different organizations in the United States.

-2017: Bachelors Degree in Communication and Filmmaking: Universidad Anáhuac
+2017: Bachelors Degree in Communication: Universidad Anáhuac Mayab - (Mérida, Yucatán, MX)

 Group Exhibitions